Kerollmops/rmdb/README.md

 ## Project Goal

-The goal of the project is to make LMDB safer to contribute to by refactorying it in idiomatic Rust. it doesn't mean that it will not contain unsafe blocks (we need one to mmap a file anyway).
+The goal of the project is to make LMDB safer to contribute to by refactoring it in safe (or safer) Rust.
+It doesn't mean that it will not contain unsafe blocks (we need one to mmap a file anyway).

-By using Rust and providing a good enough CI to detect most bugs I'll feel safer to accept contributions without introducing UBs.
+By using Rust and providing good enough tests in the CI, I'll feel safer to accept contributions without introducing UBs.
+I would love to use miri but I doubt it likes external mmapped files.

-First step is to keep the same C ABI as LMDB so that code owners can try it fairly easily.
-The advantage is to be profit from the multiple, higher-level, test suites, i.e. Meilisearch, OpenLDAP.
+First step is to keep the same C ABI as LMDB so that project owners can try it fairly easily.
+The advantage is to profit from the multiple, higher-level, test suites, i.e. Meilisearch, OpenLDAP.

 Second step is to introduce improvements to the library without breaking the ABI.
-As a maintainer of Meilisearch, we would benefit from some improvements that I fear adding to the C library.
+As a maintainer of Meilisearch, we would benefit from some improvements that I fear adding tonthe C codebase of LMDB.

-Finally, once the project is stable enough and as or more performant than LMDB, I plan to make an actual Rust idiomatic interface on top of it and keep the original C ABI.
+Finally, once the project is stable enough and is equally or more performant than LMDB, I plan to make an actual Rust idiomatic interface on top of it and keep the original C ABI.

 ## Contributing